dmtrKovalenko/odiff/README.md

 ## Why Odiff?

-ODiff is blazing fast image comparison tool.
-Check [benchmarks](#benchmark) for the results, but it compares visual difference between 2 images in **milliseconds**.
-Thanks to [Ocaml](https://ocaml.org/) and it's blazing fast and predictable compiler we produce pretty fast and memory-efficient code, that can significantly speedup your CI pipeline.
+ODiff is a blazing fast image comparison tool.
+Check [benchmarks](#benchmarks) for the results, but it compares the visual difference between 2 images in **milliseconds**.
+It was designed to handle the "big" images.
+Thanks to [Ocaml](https://ocaml.org/) and its speedy and predictable compiler we produce pretty fast and memory-efficient code, that can significantly speed up your CI pipeline.

 ## Demo